 Solution: Use pass-through queries for large datasets, limit record sources to necessary fields only, and add WHERE clauses to reduce data transfer.

-Best Practices for Successful Migration
+Best Practices for Successful Access to SQL Server Migration

 Test in Development First